spiral/docs/components/validation.md

 ]
 ```

-Every existed rule can be declared in complex form by putting it's name into array, let's rewrite our rules to demonstrate that:
+Every existing rule can be declared in a complex form by putting it's name into an array.
+Let's rewrite our rules to demonstrate that:

 ```php
 'rules' => [